Preventing Radio Fingerprinting through Low-Power Jamming: Scenario, Adversarial model and Overview

-The eavesdropper collects raw signals from the radio spectrum and resorts to standard \ac{DL} techniques, such as \acp{CNN} and autoencoders, to identify the presence of the transmitter.
-To prevent identification by the eavesdropper, the transmitter deploys a jammer that transmits a low-power signal that disrupts the transmitter's fingerprint without affecting the quality of the link.
-As will be clear in the following, the messages affected by the jammer, i.e., messages $M3, M4$ and $M5$ in Fig.~\ref{fig:scenario}, are sanitized from the transmitter fingerprint and the eavesdropped cannot identify her presence.
+{\bf \sol\ Overview.} To prevent identification via RFF by the eavesdropper, our solution, namely \sol, requires the transmitter to deploy a jammer that transmits a low-power signal that disrupts the transmitter's fingerprint without affecting the quality of the link.
+As will be clear in the following, the messages affected by the jammer, i.e., messages $M3, M4$, and $M5$ in Fig.~\ref{fig:scenario}, are sanitized from the transmitter fingerprint and the eavesdropper cannot identify her presence.
 In this work, we do not make any assumptions about the jammer's position, while we only consider its {\em relative power} to the signal emitted by the transmitter.
-In fact, the jammer can be deployed as in Fig.~\ref{fig:scenario} to sanitize a specific area far from the transmitter, or it might be featured by the transmitter herself to generate a privacy region in the near-neighboring area of the transmitter.
-Overall, we do not require the jammer to be synchronized with the transmitter, nor to be aware of any features of the transmitter, nor to feature any form of coordination with the transmitter---the transmitter and the jammer can be independent.
+In fact, the jammer can be deployed as in Fig.~\ref{fig:scenario} to sanitize a specific area far from the transmitter, or it might be featured by the transmitter itself to generate a privacy region in the near-neighboring area of the transmitter.
+Also, as discussed more in detail in Sec.~\ref{sec:measurement}, we consider a jammer emitting a BPSK-modulated signal (same as the transmitter).
+As per~\cite{amuru2015}, jamming a BPSK link through another BPSK signal maximizes jamming impact.
+Overall, \sol\ does not require the jammer to be synchronized with the transmitter, nor to be aware of any features of the transmitter, nor to feature any form of coordination with the transmitter---the transmitter and the jammer can be independent.
+No modifications are required to the hardware and software running on the transmitter.

 Given the previous assumptions, the eavesdropper can deploy the following two strategies to carry out the transmitter identification.

 {\bf k-anonymity.} The adversary owns a model with the fingerprint of a pool $k$ of transmitters.
 The model might have been generated by collecting previous messages from the radio spectrum.
 In contrast, the pool of $k$ transmitters wants to remain anonymous ({\em k-anonymity}), ideally with a privacy level equal to ($\frac{1}{k}$), i.e., random guess of the transmitter by the eavesdropper.